 The charges grew out of a five-year investigation by federal antitrust prosecutors into the $3.7 trillion municipal bond market.
 In December, GE agreed to pay $70.4 million to resolve its part of the investigation.
 The defendants deny any wrongdoing.
 Bank of America Corp.
-(BAC), JPMorgan Chase & Co.
-(JPM), UBS AG (UBSN) and Wells Fargo & Co.
-(WFC) have acknowledged illegal activities by former employees and paid more than $670 million in restitution and penalties.
+(BAC:US), JPMorgan Chase & Co.
+(JPM:US), UBS AG (UBSN) and Wells Fargo & Co.
+(WFC:US) have acknowledged illegal activities by former employees and paid more than $670 million in restitution and penalties.

 In December, CDR Financial Products Inc. and its founder, David Rubin, pleaded guilty less than a week before they were to be tried on bid-rigging charges.
 Several former CDR employees are scheduled to testify in the trial that began today.

 The case is focused on guaranteed investment contracts, or GICs, which cities buy with the money raised from selling bonds.
 The arrangement lets the cities earn money on the funds until they’re used for projects including new nursing homes, hospitals and roads.